by Nebula Haze

 - Heat Resistant Strains

 Are your indoor cannabis plants stressed out by the heat?
 Controlling heat in the grow room is one aspect of growing marijuana indoors that can be difficult for many of us growers.
-Grow lights provide our plants with lots of life-giving light, but they also produce heat, and big grow lights (even some LEDs) can raise the temperature of a room by several degrees.
+Grow lights provide our plants with lots of life-giving light, but they also get hot, and big grow lights (even some LEDs) can raise the temperature of a room by several degrees.

 A little heat causes problems, but if it’s not too severe plants can still grow slowly

-Too much heat can actually kill your cannabis plants (especially in the budding stage!)
+Too much heat can greatly harm or even kill your cannabis plants

 What can you do to protect your cannabis plants from heat damage?